Natchez selected to receive $492K from EPA to use at former Titan Tire - Mississippi's Best Community Newspaper

 NATCHEZ — Natchez has been chosen to receive $492,000 from the U.S. Environmental Protection Agency’s Brownfields Multipurpose, Assessment and Cleanup funding.

-Natchez Mayor Dan Gibson said the vast majority of the grant would be used for a Phase I environmental assessment of the former Titan Tire plant — which would allow the city to proceed with cleaning up the site and perhaps lease it to an economic development prospect.
+Natchez Mayor Dan Gibson said a portion of the grant would be used for a Phase I environmental assessment of the former Titan Tire plant — which would allow the city to proceed with cleaning up the site and perhaps lease it to an economic development prospect.

-The remainder of the funds would be put to further use for cleaning up other sites, including underground storage containers at the Martin Luther King Jr. triangle left behind by a former gas station.
+Natchez Planning and Community Development Director James Johnston said the funds could be put to further use for cleaning up other sites, such underground storage containers at the Martin Luther King Jr. triangle left behind by a former gas station and the former International Paper facility.

+Johnston said the funds are “fluid” and some projects would have to be approved by other parties involved before they can move forward.

 City officials have been negotiating a lease for the Titan Tire facility with an unnamed entity.